Wunkolo/libsai/Sai.md

 ---
 ## "/layers" "/sublayers"

 The individual layer files within these folders match the numerical hexidecimal identifiers found in `laytbl` or `subtbl`.
-These files contain the actual raster or vector data and such of the layer file.
+These files contain the actual raster or vector data(or none) of the specified layer entry.
 The header of the file is a static struture identifying the layer's opacity, size, blending mode, etc.

 ```cpp
 enum BlendingModes : uint32_t